mustafaa7med/Salaries-Trends-Analysis/README.md

 |  2014 | 75464 | 66557 | 5401 | 3505 |

 **Insight:**
-- The average pay rate has increased since 2011 till 2013 yet it declined.
+- The average pay rate has increased from 2011 till 2013 yet it declined.
 - Despite the increase in the average pay rate of overtime yet the base salary itself got declined.

 ------------------------------------------------------